Meet the TLC Team

 Occupational Therapist/Founder & Owner

 Jenny graduated from Stephen F. Austin State University with a bachelor's degree in Rehabilitation Services.
-She then went on to earn her Masters degree from Texas Woman's University in Houston.
-Jenny has worked as an occupational therapist for 20 years in a variety of practice areas including mental health, brain injury rehabilitation, ergonomics, and pediatrics, where she has truly found her calling.
-She has worked extensively with children at Children's Hospital, as an Early Steps provider for the state of Louisiana, and providing occupational therapy services in the schools of greater New Orleans.
+She then went on to earn her Master's degree from Texas Woman's University in Houston.
+Jenny has worked as an occupational therapist for 22 years in a variety of practice areas including mental health, brain injury rehabilitation, ergonomics, and pediatrics, where she has truly found her calling.
+She has worked extensively with children at Children's Hospital, as an Early Steps provider, in schools, and at our outpatient clinic.
+Her pediatric specialties include feeding, sensory processing, handwriting, and behavior modification.
 Jenny is a mom of two daughters and is committed to working with families to make therapy both enjoyable and meaningful for the whole family.

 Megan Raymond, MOT, LOTR